AlertaDengue/UpdateHistoricoAlerta/README.md

-make install        # Install system dependencies and create a virtual environment. make update-alertas disease=dengue yearweek=209588  # Execute the playbook to update alerts. make sync-maps # Execute the playbook to synchronize the incidence map images. make create-vault-config # See the vault-template for your variable .
+make install        # Install system dependencies and create a virtual environment. make update-alertas disease=dengue yearweek=209588  # Execute the playbook to update alerts. make sync-maps # Execute the playbook to synchronize the incidence map images. make create-vault-config # See the vault-template in the "ansible/config" directory to configure your variables.
 ```

 ---